The Thief and the Cobbler: Production under Warner Bros. (1989–1992)

+Williams's loss of control of the film (1992)

-The film was not finished by a 1991 deadline that Warner Bros. originally imposed upon Williams, and had approximately 10 to 15 minutes of screen time to complete, which, at Williams' rate, was estimated to take "a tight six months" or longer.
+The film was not finished by a 1991 deadline that Warner Bros. originally imposed upon Williams, and had approximately 10 to 15 minutes of screen time to complete, which, at Williams's rate, was estimated to take "a tight six months" or longer.
 The animation department at Warner Bros. had put their enthusiasm towards high-quality television animation, but had little confidence towards backing feature animation.
 The studio had already released The Nutcracker Prince, a Canadian-produced animated feature, in 1990 to almost no promotion.
 Jean MacCurdy, Warner Bros.' then-head of animation, did not know anything about animation, as she admitted to an artist who had worked for Williams while she was seeing footage of The Thief.
 Another animator salvaged almost 40 minutes of 35 mm dailies footage from MacCurdy's trash.
 Meanwhile, Walt Disney Feature Animation had begun work on Aladdin, a film that bore striking resemblances in story, style and character to The Thief and the Cobbler; for example, the character Zigzag from Thief shares many physical characteristics with both Aladdin's villain Jafar, and its Genie, as animated by Williams Studio alumnus Andreas Deja and Eric Goldberg.

-The Completion Bond Company asked television animation producer Fred Calvert to do a detailed analysis of the production status.
-Calvert traveled to Williams' London studio several times to check on the progress of the film, and concluded that Williams was "woefully behind schedule and way over budget."
-Williams had a script, but "he wasn't following it faithfully."
-According to Garrett Gilchrist, however, this anecdote is false, as Calvert and people from the Completion Bond Company were visiting the studio more often towards the end of production.
+The Completion Bond Company asked television animation producer Fred Calvert to report on the state of production in detail.
+Calvert had made multiple trips to Williams's London studio to see how the film was progressing, and judged that Williams was "woefully behind schedule and way over budget".
+Williams had a script, but "he wasn't following it faithfully".
+According to Garrett Gilchrist, however, this anecdote is false.
+Calvert and people from the Completion Bond Company were visiting the studio more often towards the end of production.
 Williams was giving dailies of sequences that were finished or scrapped since the 1980s, hoping to give an indication of progress to Warner Bros.
-He was asked to show the investors a rough copy of the film with the remaining scenes filled in with storyboards in order to establish the film's narrative.
+He was asked to show the investors a rough copy of the film with the remaining scenes filled in with storyboards to demonstrate its narrative.
 He made a workprint which combined finished footage, pencil tests, storyboards, and movements from the symphonic suite Scheherazade to cover the 10–15 minutes left to finish.
-Animators found out that they had completed more than enough footage for an 85-minute feature, but they had yet to finish certain vital sequences involving the central story.
+Animators found out that they had completed more than enough footage for an 87-minute feature, but they had yet to finish certain vital sequences involving the central story.